bahrain-uob/VoiceMate/README.md

-You can also make changes to the scene according to your own needs.Once you are done modifying the scene then you have to publish it ,choose Publish in the upper-right corner, and then choose create public link.
+You can also make changes to the scene according to your own needs.
+Once you are done modifying the scene then you have to publish it ,choose Publish in the upper-right corner, and then choose create public link.

 ![Image description](./Images/Publish.png)
 ![Image description](./Images/Create_link.png)